tlevine/www.thomaslevine.com/content/!/higher-power-error-statistics/index.md

 As the number of dimensions goes up, the measure of the center moves in the direction of the long tail of the distribution.

+## Questions
+It seems odd to me that I haven't heard of a sum of cubes.
+Is there standard a name for the stuff I just explained?
+Does anyone use higher-power distance or centrality metrics for real things?

+I'm really quite curious about all of this.
+Please tweet, email, phone, &c. me if you know anything.